Bell Labs Prize

 Imagine the future and we will help you invent it with cash prizes that can help propel your idea forward.
 In addition, all three winners are considered for opportunities to work alongside Nokia Bell Labs researchers to further explore their ideas.

 The competition is open to anyone in the participating countries who meets the eligibility requirements.
-From the hundreds of applications we receive, five and seven finalists are selected to compete for three prizes in early December in front of a panel of renowned experts and industry leaders.
+From the hundreds of applications we receive, five and seven finalists are selected to compete for three prizes in mid-November in front of a panel of renowned experts and industry leaders.
+The prizes awarded: $100,000 (grand prize), $50,000 (second place) and $25,000 (third place), will be paid directly to the prize winners.
 During the final stage, we will assign a Nokia Bell Labs Research Partner (BLRP) to help you strengthen your proposal to maximize your chances of winning the prize.
 Your proposal will be judged based on a credible proof-of-concept or set of results that validate the full potential of the innovation.

 This prize is open to all eligible applicants who register and submit proposals in the general areas of information and communications technologies.
 Teams of up to four members are allowed to participate, provided each member of the team meets the eligibility requirements.